acherm/acherm.github.io/_posts/2024-05-15-ChessWinning7MovesGPT.md

 tags: [ChatGPT, LLM, generative AI, variability, programming, chess]
 ---

 I find a way to systematically force a win in 4 moves against the last release of OpenAI (ChatGPT-4o) and in 7 moves against the best GPT at chess `gpt-3.5-turbo-instruct`, estimated at 1750 Elo.
-Clickbait: you don't need to master chess to beat GPTs, you can wellbe 700 Elo, just follow the moves ;-)
+Clickbait: you don't need to master chess to beat GPTs, you can well be 700 Elo, just follow the moves ;-)
 The story behind the discovery is interesting and worth sharing.
 I also discuss the generalization of the results and the implications for the future of GPTs and chess.
 Don't fear the clickbait, the post is serious!